Ottoman–Mamluk War (1516–1517)

-The Ottoman–Mamluk War of 1516–1517 was the second major conflict between the Egypt-based Mamluk Sultanate and the Ottoman Empire, which led to the fall of the Mamluk Sultanate and the incorporation of the Levant, Egypt, and the Hejaz as provinces of the Ottoman Empire.
+The Ottoman–Mamluk War of 1516–1517 was the second major conflict between the Egypt-based Mamluk Sultanate and the Ottoman Empire, which led to the Fall of the Mamluk Sultanate and the incorporation of the Levant, Egypt, and the Hejaz as provinces of the Ottoman Empire.
 The war transformed the Ottoman Empire from a realm at the margins of the Islamic world, mainly located in Anatolia and the Balkans, to a huge empire encompassing much of the traditional lands of Islam, including the cities of Mecca, Cairo, Damascus, and Aleppo.
 Despite this expansion, the seat of the empire's political power remained in Constantinople.

 Background

 The relationship between the Ottomans and the Mamluks had been adversarial since the Fall of Constantinople to the Ottomans in 1453; both states vied for control of the spice trade, and the Ottomans aspired to eventually take control of the Holy Cities of Islam.
 An earlier conflict, which lasted from 1485 to 1491, had led to a stalemate.
-The Ottoman sultan Selim I was eager to conquer the Mamluk Sultanate after he had defeated the Safavids in the Battle of Chaldiran.

-By 1516, the Ottomans were free from other concerns—Sultan Selim I had just vanquished the Safavid Persians at the Battle of Chaldiran in 1514—and turned their full might against the Mamluks, who ruled in Syria and Egypt, to complete the Ottoman conquest of the Middle East.
+Having vanquished the Safavid Persians at the Battle of Chaldiran in 1514, sultan Selim I was eager to conquer the Mamluk Sultanate, which ruled in Syria and Egypt.
+Thus freed of other concerns, by 1516, the Ottoman Empire turned its full might against the Mamluks to complete the Ottoman conquest of the Middle East.

-Sultan Selim alleged that the Mamluks were Muslim oppressors and that they were allied with the Shia Safavids, based on these accusations a fatwa appeared stating “Whoever helps people who are misled, he is also a heretic”.
+Sultan Selim alleged that the Mamluks were Muslim oppressors and that they were allied with the Shia Safavids.
+Based on these accusations, a fatwa appeared, stating: “Whoever helps people who are misled, he is also a heretic."

 The Mamluks drafted farmers and peasants from rural areas as soldiers for their upcoming war with the Ottomans.
 In response, these men fled to avoid being drafted.
 This led to shortages in rural workers required for food production and a shortage of bread, resulting in a near famine that devastated towns from Cairo to Anatolia.

 Both the Ottomans and Mamluks assembled 60,000 soldiers.
-However only 15,000 Mamluk soldiers were trained warriors, the rest were mere conscripts who did not even know how to fire a musket.
+However, only 15,000 Mamluk soldiers were trained warriors: the rest were mere conscripts who did not even know how to fire a musket.
 As a result, most of the Mamluks fled, avoided the front lines, and even committed suicide.
-In addition, as had happened with the Safavids in the Battle of Chaldiran, the blasts of the Ottoman cannons and guns scared the Mamluk horses which raced uncontrollably in every direction.
+In addition, as had happened with the Safavids in the Battle of Chaldiran, the blasts of the Ottoman cannons and guns scared the Mamluk horses, which raced uncontrollably in every direction.

 Operations

 The war consisted of several battles.
-The Mamluk army was rather traditional, mainly consisting of cavalry using bows and arrows, whereas the Ottoman army, and especially the Janissaries, was quite modern, using arquebus.
-The Mamluks remained proud in their tradition and tended to disregard the usage of firearms.
+The Mamluk army was rather traditional, mainly consisting of cavalry using bows and arrows, whereas the Ottoman army, and especially the Janissaries, was quite modern, using arquebuses.
+The Mamluks remained proud in their tradition and tended to disdain the usage of firearms.